bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Package
 """""""

-This module simply install a list of package.
+This module simply installs a list of packages.
 It can be used instead of the yum or dnf modules, as it covers both.

 Example: